dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/pipeline_cli_execution.rst

 Pipeline CLI Execution
 ----------------------

-Up until now we've been focusing on using the dagit tool for executing pipeline.
+Up until now we've been focusing on using the dagit tool for executing pipelines.
 However, we also have a CLI utility for use in scripting contexts.
-It has its own features useful for production context, which we will go over here.
+It has its own features which are useful in a production context.

 Just as in the last part of the tutorial, we'll define a pipeline and a repository, and create a yaml file to tell the CLI tool about the repository.